Ansel Elgort Makes Love To Girlfriend In Naked Sexy Bathtub Music Video

 More Than Just A One Trick Pony

-It may come as a surprise to some, but the baby-faced bro from the “Divergent” series is much more than just that.
+It may come as a surprise to some, but the baby-faced bro from the Divergent series is much more than just that.
 The 22-year-old has racked up quite the list of achievements thus far and hopes to push the envelope a little further, well actually a lot further, during 2017.
 The dreamy-faced hunk is an aspiring pop star, aside from his impact he has made through his acting career so far, and seems keen to show off his array of other talents as well.

-In the video Ansel sings in a rather deep voice, apparently trying to ensure that he sets himself apart from his pop-minded peers.
-The aspiring singer has released this, his second single, just 6 months after the release if his first single, “Home Alone”.
+In the video, Ansel sings in a rather deep voice, apparently trying to ensure that he sets himself apart from his pop-minded peers.
+The aspiring singer has released this, his second single, just six months after the release of his first single, “Home Alone.”
 Ansel is also an aspiring DJ and plays under the alias Ansolo.
 He has also released a number of tracks under his alias that are available on SoundCloud.

 The Road Ahead